Tuition & Financial Aid

 Loan Options for Non-U.S. Citizens

 There are private loan options that are available to non-U.S. citizens.
-While generally private education loans require non-U.S citizens to have a U.S. cosigner; given how successful MSCF graduates are in their careers, there are a few loan options available to qualified non-U.S. citizens without a cosigner!
+While generally private education loans require non-U.S citizens to have a U.S. cosigner, there may be loan options available to qualified non-U.S. citizens without a cosigner.

 U.S. Veteran Education Benefits